RyanHirsch/potp/README.md

 1. All Andrews have really good one-liners.
 1. Never puke into a wicker trash can.
 1. There is nothing wrong with extortion.
+1. This is what I do here.
+I sit there and let you take a picture of me.